Online A level Biology Tutor

 23 years of teaching just A level Biology

-Lots of expertise with OCR A, AQA, Eduqas and Pre-U
+Lots of experience with OCR A, AQA, Eduqas and Pre-U

-Recently tutored students from Eton College, Cheltenham Ladies College, Winchester College, Whitgift School, St Swithuns', Wycombe Abbey, Emanuel School, New English School of Kuwait, Leysin American School, King Edwards Southampton, Royal Grammar School Guildford, Reading School, Kingswood School, Eltham College, Harris Sixth Form, Barton Peveril, Alton College, Portsmouth Grammar School, Godolphins, Chesham Grammar, Cardiff Sixth Form Centre, Collingham College, Duff Miller Tutorial College, The John Lyon School.
+Recently tutored students from Eton College, Cheltenham Ladies College, Winchester College, Whitgift School, St Swithuns', Wycombe Abbey, Emanuel School, St. Benedicts Ealing, Concord College, New English School of Kuwait, Leysin American School, King Edwards Southampton, Royal Grammar School Guildford, Reading School, Kingswood School, Eltham College, Harris Sixth Form, Barton Peveril, Alton College, Portsmouth Grammar School, Godolphins, Chesham Grammar, Cardiff Sixth Form Centre, Collingham College, Duff Miller Tutorial College, The John Lyon School.

 As the new style questions test understanding and application more than factual recall, many students find this a big change from what they were comfortable with at GCSE.